 Find all the latest marketing trends on the J&C Blog.

 Content marketing techniques can be used to reinvigorate a waning customer relationship, encourage customer re-engagement and improve customer retention.
-Effective CRM requires that customer relationships be customer-centric and refined over time based on behavior.
+Effective customer relationship marketing requires that customer relationships be customer-centric and refined over time based on behavior.
 Fostering an atmosphere of repeated interaction and constant engagement can help companies and their brands increase their authority and become a go-to source for customers.

 Social media activity is another way that companies can leverage their content marketing for customer engagement.
 Valuable content should regularly be distributed through a company's social media platforms, and for many customers it will provide reasons to engage.
 Content can also be targeted based on demographics very easily through social media; in fact, each social media platform offers access to a slightly different demographic.
 Users should also be encouraged to share content on their own, thereby increasing marketing reach.

 Companies looking to build positive customer relationships should always seek to re-engage customers whenever they can.
 A history with a customer is invaluable and this history should be applied to communications.
-Numerous studies have shown that customer retention is far more profitable than customer acquisition, though both techniques are important to a comprehensive marketing and customer life cycle campaign.
+Yes, customer retention is far more profitable than customer acquisition, though both techniques are important to a comprehensive marketing and customer life cycle campaign.

 Topics: Inbound Marketing